Pop Culture Madness!

 The Screen Actors Guild strike of 1999 prevented the use of live actors in advertising.
 Needing an advertising campaign, an insurance company turned to CGI to replace the actor.
 The Geico Gecko was born.

-Until 1999, the State of Montana didn't have a speed limit on the interstate, and instead encouraged drivers to be "reasonable and prudent".
+Until 1999, the State of Montana didn’t have a speed limit on the interstate, and instead encouraged drivers to be “reasonable and prudent.”

-The Mummy was so successful that the morning after it was released Universal Studios phoned the director and said "we need another one".
+The Mummy was so successful that the morning after it was released, Universal Studios phoned the director and said, “We need another one.”

 On tour in 1999, the band Garbage was forced to cancel a show in Estonia when Russian customs officials prevented the band's equipment from leaving the country, believing the band's name stenciled on the boxes to be what was inside the cases.